viveksantani1017/viveksantani1017/README.md

 ### Glad to see you here!
-I'm a passionate full-stack developer with little experience in developing scalable websites/web applications using a range of front-end skills like HTML, CSS, JavaScript, React JS, backend skills like Node.js, J2EE, ASP .NET EF Core and using databases like MongoDB, Mysql, and Oracle.
+A passionate full-stack developer with little experience in developing scalable websites/web applications using a range of front-end skills like HTML, CSS, JavaScript, React JS, backend skills like Node.js, J2EE, ASP .NET EF Core and using databases like MongoDB, Mysql, and Oracle.